mukul2934/CSCI-2963/Labs/Lab 2/Lab2.md

 | SplitScreen  | Yes     | Apache License  |
 | GoMuellerWeb | Yes     | MIT License     |
 | CrowdCop     | Yes     | Apache License  |

+### 10. Possible project
+- A project that I'am considering to work on is a tool to visualize the amount of traffic that is flowing through micro-services.
+It could be used to identify potential bottle necks and areas where optimizations could be made.
+Many large companies like Netflix have their own internal tools that function in a similar manner.
+I would like to create an open-source version that other companies can use.
+They would also have the freedom to change it in any way to adapt it to their needs.
+Thus the best license for this would be the LGPL license.